Accessible Wheelchair Vans, Cars, and Vehicles

-Hand controls are products designed to allow the driver to operate the accelerator and brakes controls of their car using their hands when they cannot do so safely using their feet.
-Hand controls are mechanical in nature and typically consist of rods or wire linkages attached to the gas and brake pedals on one end.
+Hand control adaptive equipment are products designed to allow the driver to operate the accelerator and brakes controls of their car using their hands when they cannot do so safely using their feet.
+Hand control adaptive equipment are mechanical in nature and typically consist of rods or wire linkages attached to the gas and brake pedals on one end.
 The rods or wire linkages are attached on the other end to a handle assembly which is mounted to the steering column.
 The handle assembly is attached to the vehicle's floor and not to the steering column on floor mounted styles.
-The handle is used to operate the gas and brakes through the rod or wire linkage.
-Pushing the handle forward operates the car’s brakes in all styles.
-Pulling straight back, pushing downward towards the lap, rocking the handle backward, or twisting the handle operates the car’s accelerator.
+The hand control adaptive equipment handle is used to operate the gas and brakes through the rod or wire linkage.
+Pushing the hand control adaptive equipment handle forward operates the car’s brakes in all styles.
+Pulling straight back, pushing downward towards the lap, rocking the handle backward, or twisting the hand control adaptive equipment handle operates the car’s accelerator.
 Note: We will discuss electronic or hi-tech hand controls in another section of this website.
-Hand controls are installed in vehicles with power brakes, power steering and automatic transmissions.
+Hand control adaptive equipment is installed in vehicles with power brakes, power steering and automatic transmissions.
 They are available in different styles of operation.
-In the last year, hand control manufacturers have expanded their offerings to the point that just about all hand control manufacturers make a version of their hand control for each style.
+In the last year, hand control adaptive equipment manufacturers have expanded their offerings to the point that just about all hand control adaptive equipment manufacturers make a version of their hand control adaptive equipment for each style.

-It is an industry best practice that a driver rehabilitation specialist prescribe the hand controls.
+It is an industry best practice that a driver rehabilitation specialist prescribe the style and model of hand control that best meets your needs and vehicle.
 The majority of the adaptive equipment installers follow this practice.
 NMEDA Guidelines mandates that all members follow this practice.
-You must also be properly trained on the adaptive equipment that you will be using.
+You must also be properly trained on the hand control adaptive equipment that you will be using.
 The style of hand control must meet your abilities to physically operate the control.
-Most installers will require all of the following prior to agreeing to install hand controls in your vehicle:
+Most installers will require all of the following prior to agreeing to install a set hand control adaptive equipment in your vehicle:

 1. The vehicle has been inspected and is in good mechanical condition.

-2. The hand controls are prescribed by a driver rehabilitation specialist, preferably a certified driver rehabilitation specialist.
+2. The hand control adaptive equipment is prescribed by a driver rehabilitation specialist, preferably a certified driver rehabilitation specialist.

-3. That you have been properly trained with the hand controls so that driving out of the installer’s shop isn’t the first time you’re actually driving with hand controls.
+3. You have been properly trained with the hand control adaptive equipment so that driving out of the installer’s shop isn’t the first time you’re actually driving with hand controls.

 4. That you have the proper state driving license with any necessary restrictions.
 Many states require a license restriction to be placed on a valid driver’s license that requires the licensee to only drive in a vehicle with the proper adaptive equipment.

 Sometimes the installation of hand controls will require cutting into the driver knee bolster or disabling the driver knee bolster air bag if your vehicle is equipped with one.
-A knee bolster is the lower panel on the dash and is designed to prevent submaring of the occupant by holding the person in place and absorbs energy from the seated occupant’s knees in the event of a frontal vehicular crash.
-Knee bolsters started as not much more than foam covered metal plates installed under a vehicle’s lower dashboard.
-In the event of a frontal crash, the driver would slide forward and their knees would impact the knee bolster creating a lot of stress on the person's thigh bone and hips.
-You can imagine that a lot of bones were breaking with this safety design because the forces were carried almost entirely by the thigh bone.
-A knee bolster air bag is a small airbag that deploys against the person's lower legs.
-Basically a smaller version of the steering wheel airbag that most people are familiar with.
-Sometimes the airbags contact the occupant directly but mostly they push the lower panel or bolster out in front of it.
-The stresses are distributed along the person's lower legs, preventing the axial stresses on the thigh bone, and because it comes out to meet the person's body, does a much better job of holding the person in place and minimizing overall stress on the lower extremities.
+A knee bolster is the lower panel on the dash and is designed to prevent submarining of the occupant by holding the person in place and absorbs energy from the seated occupant’s knees in the event of a frontal vehicular crash.
 You should discuss this safety issue with your hand control installer as there may be ways to prevent disabling this safety feature and it can be vehicle specific.
 Although there are no federal laws that govern the manufacture of hand controls, the SAE Society of Automotive Engineers have come up with SAE Standard J1903 – Recommended Practice Automotive Adaptive Driver Controls, Manual.
 NHTSA published the Hand Control Usage and Safety Assessment in August 2001.
-NHTSA found that hand controls minimally effected vehicle safety regarding leg injuries.
+NHTSA found that hand controls minimally effected vehicle safety: there was no head impact risk to drivers from the hand controls, drivers didn't need to sit closer to the steering wheel to use the hand controls and risk airbag injuries, and the hand controls themselves and the modification to the vehicle during installation (mostly adjustments to the knee bolster) minimally affected the driver in the event of a crash.

 Since the hand controls will be used to operate the vehicle's gas and brake pedals, it is important that the client's feet or other objects cannot accidentally push on the pedals at the same time.
 It is common practice to always utilize gas and brake pedals in conjunction with hand controls.
 There are many different brands on the market but MPD is the most popular brand.
 They have options to fit a standard vehicle, a lowered floor van, and pedal guards if the client needs additional room.
 All pedal guards should be easily removable without the use of tools.
 This is important because only the properly trained and licensed disabled driver should operate the vehicle using the hand controls.
 All other drivers must operate the vehicle using the standard gas and brake pedals.
 It is important that family members, aids, and friends who may at times also be driving your vehicle be trained on how to remove/install the pedal guards.